tomatophp/filament-meta/3x1io-tomato-meta.md

 ---
-name: Filament meta
+name: Meta Manager
-slug: filament-meta
+slug: 3x1io-tomato-meta
-author_slug: tomatophp
+author_slug: io3x1
 categories: [developer-tools]
 description: Convert any model on your app to pluggable model using Meta and get ready to use relation manager on FilamentPHP panel
 discord_url: